Biography

 Pedagogy

-Likewise, he carries out extensive pedagogical work and is regularly invited to participate as a teacher in academies and master classes in Spain, Germany, Luxembourg, Switzerland, Poland, Colombia, Mexico, Canada, the USA, and Japan, among others, and also as a jury in international competitions.
-Currently, he holds the position of Marimba Professor at the Escuela Superior de Música de Alto Rendimiento (ESMAR) in València, Spain.
+Likewise, he carries out extensive pedagogical work and is regularly invited to participate as a teacher in academies and master classes in more than 15 countries in Europe, Asia and America, and also as a jury in international competitions.
+Currently, he holds the position of Marimba Professor at the Escuela Superior de Música de Alto Rendimiento (ESMAR) in Valencia, Spain.

 Conrado Moya is endorsed by the American marimba maker Marimba One, with whom he has also developed his own series of marimba mallets.